clade/PyDAQmx/doc/usage.rst

 Task object
 ===========

-The PyDAQmx package introduces an object-oriented interface to the DAQmx package.
-Basically, you replace the taskHandle mechanism with a Task object.
-Each function of the NIDAQ that works with a taskHandle is a method of the Task object.
-The method names are the same as the DAQmx function names without the DAQmx at the beginning, and the taskHandle argument of the function is omitted.
+The :mod:`PyDAQmx` package introduces an object-oriented interface to the DAQmx package.
+Basically, you replace the :data:`taskHandle` mechanism with a :class:`Task` object.
+Each function of NIDAQmx that works with a :data:`taskHandle` is a method of the :class:`Task` object.
+The method names are the same as the NIDAQmx function names without the ``DAQmx`` at the beginning, and the :data:`taskHandle` argument of the function is omitted.

 The above example now reads::